 If you have been investing consistently and are comfortable with the volatility of the stock market, we strongly recommend topping up your SRS account as well.
 You can also take greater risk with investing through SRS.
 Additionally, in the scenario where you really need the cash from SRS, you also have the option to withdraw it with a 5% penalty, and the amount withdrawn will be taxable.

 Which account to prioritise?
 A returns and flexibility perspective.

 Which account to top up is highly subjective and is ultimately a very personal decision.
 Your age also affects the decision as well – if you are older, topping up SRS or even your CPF SA makes more sense because you have a shorter lock-in period.

-For ourselves, we prefer to top up the SRS account first because of the potential higher returns from SRS.
-A consistent, dollar cost average (DCA) approach for SRS investment (at no additional transactional cost through Endowus) will give you a better chance of hitting a 6% to 7% returns from investing in a 100% equity portfolio, so go ahead, check out the historical returns of the funds that we carry, and play around with the portfolio allocation.
+For those who are younger, we may prefer to top up the SRS account first because of the potential higher returns from SRS.
+A consistent, dollar cost average (DCA) approach for SRS investment (at no additional transactional cost through Endowus) will give you a better chance of hitting a 6% to 7% returns from investing in a 100% equity portfolio, so go ahead, check out the historical returns of the funds that we carry, and try playing around with the portfolio allocation.